So, you’re an author based in Pennsylvania who has written a top notch manuscript and now need a publisher?

 2. BatCat Press

 Based in Midland, Pennsylvania, Deana Baringer started BatCat Press with six high school students in 2009.
 Since then, this organization has grown to become an independent publishing house that specializes in the publishing of limited edition handmade books.
 Having published 14 books of prose and poetry and numerous chapbooks and broadsides since it started, BatCat Press publishes the work of both new writers and experienced authors, of all ages.
-If you’re interested in making a submission, BatCat Press accepts high quality manuscripts in different genres and lengths, across the whole year and has a reading period between September and December.
-It sends out letters to notify authors about whether their manuscripts have been accepted, or rejected in the months of December and January.
-Authors are encouraged to make submissions over the summer.
-Take a look at this page to find out the full submission guidelines for this publisher.
+While they accept submissions throughout the year, BatCat Press encourages writers to send their manuscripts between June 1 to 31 August as the submissions received in this period have shorter response times.
+They are open to submissions in poetry, fiction, creative nonfiction and any other work featuring illustrations.
+You can also send in your short stories, novels, and novellas.
+While BatCat Press is currently open to submissions, the submission period will close on 2 January 2020.
+For more details about the submission guidelines, check this link.

 3. Camino Books

 White Mane Publishing Co., Inc. is a renowned publisher of Civil War era history books, guides, and novels and has been in the business of publishing for more than 35 years.
 Also a publisher of nonfiction books and historical fiction from the time of World War 1 and 2, and The American Revolution, White Mane also publishes young adult and middle grade books.
 This publisher has three imprints.
-These are White Mane Books, Burd Street Press, and White Mane Press.
+These are White Mane Books, that publishes non-fiction and military history titles, Burd Street Press, that publishes general non-fiction and military history books, and White Mane Kids that publishes historical fiction for kids, young adult and middle grade fiction.
 Take a look at the page to find out about the types of books these imprints publish and to learn about how you can make a submission either through post, or online.
 It’s also well worth reading the guidance for submitting materials.

 7. Judson Press